gustavocmaciel/go-mail-api/README.md

 # Go Mail API

-A small REST API  written in Go that *simulates* a simple mail backend.
+A REST API  written in Go that *simulates* a mail backend.

 Built with [Gorilla Mux](https://github.com/gorilla/mux), a powerful HTTP request router and dispatcher for Go.